| | | |

-10 Dishes You Have to Try in Puebla (and the Restaurants to Try Them)
+What to Eat in Puebla (and the Restaurants to Try Them)

-Though many of the pre-hispanic beliefs have faded away after the Spanish arrived, the people did not lose their culinary traditions.
-Today, Poblano cuisine is a fusion of indigeneous, Spanish and Arabian techniques to create something uniquely Puebla.
+Though many of the pre-Hispanic beliefs faded away after the Spanish arrived, the people did not lose their culinary traditions.
+Today, Poblano cuisine is a fusion of indigenous, Spanish, and Arabian techniques to create something uniquely Puebla.
+Here is a list of what to eat in Puebla and the best restaurants to try them.

 Mole Poblano

 The signature dish of Puebla is mole poblano.
 This dish is a smorgasbord of ingredients that may seem thrown together (and maybe at one time it was), but today it’s an art form.
-The two key ingredients are chocolate and chilies to give it its rich chocolatey taste with some heat at the end.
+The two key ingredients are chocolate and chilis to give it its rich chocolatey taste with some heat at the end.

 The best restaurant to sample mole poblano is at Augurio.
 Have you ever tasted something that just made you stop and savor the delicious richness of it?
 Yeah, that’s what this is like.